frogm0uth/keyboard-firmware/kyria-rsthd-prime/README.md

 ## Other layers

 There are five more layers, for a total of 6.
 They are activated with either a thumb or pinky.
-All are hold-to-activate but the layer can be locked on with the top corner keys.
-Press one of these or the layer key to turn the layer off.
+All are hold-to-activate.

 ### SYMS